-What is the flight time from New York to Venice?
+What is the flight duration from New York to Venice?

 Unfortunately there are no direct flights flying between New York and Venice so the flight duration below is a calculation based on a commercial airliner flying directly from New York to Venice